pkardas/notes/books/nlp-book.md

 Code switching - common practice for speakers and writers to use multiple languages in single communicative act

-When preparing a computational models for language processing it is useful to prepare datasheet, document answering questions like: Who produced the text?
+When preparing a computational models for language processing it is useful to prepare data-sheet, document answering questions like: Who produced the text?
 In what context?
 For what purpose?
 In what language?
 What was race, gender, ... of the authors?
 How data was annotated?

 *Text Normalisation*